turbot/pipes-docs/docs/using/flowpipe/pipelines.md

 ## Scheduling a Pipeline

 You can set up triggers to run your pipelines automatically.
 You can create a trigger from the **Pipelines** list by clicking the clock icon next to the pipeline you wish to trigger.
-Alternately, you can click the **Run Pipeline** dropdown and select **Create Trigger** from either the **Pipelines** page or the pipeline detail page.
+Alternately, you can click the **Run Pipeline** dropdown and select **Create Trigger** from the pipeline's detail page.

 You will be prompted for any parameters.